 In the 1920’s, the labor movement had been stifled after suffering a series of devastating losses.
 Laissez-faire capitalism and fascism were on the rise, crashing the economy by the decade's end.

-During the 1930’s, the labor movement was revitalized.
-CIO organizing started.
+During the 1930’s, the labor movement was revitalized, and the Democratic Party was transformed.
+CIO organizing began.
 Socialists, unions, and communists pushed FDR to implement the New Deal.
 The 1935 Wagner Act (NLRA: The National Labor Relations Act) guaranteed employees’ rights to organize, collective bargaining, and collective action.

 Democrats were progressive on economic issues, but regressive on most social issues.
 But, that changed over time.